 Learn, network, and help develop the League’s legislative platform on these specific issues by joining your colleagues in serving on a 2014 LMC task force.
-The League has three task forces: the Development Finance Task Force (formerly the TIF Task Force), Elections Task Force, the Telecommunications Task Force, and the new Data Practices Task Force.
+The League has three task forces: the Development Finance Task Force (formerly the TIF Task Force), the Elections Task Force, the Telecommunications Task Force, and the new Data Practices Task Force.